 This fact is important because different assumptions need to be satisfied depending on which form of the law you are using.

-The second Kanban principle, ‘agree to pursue incremental, evolutionary change’, emphasizes that for the successful implementation, there needs to be an agreement on a slow, gentle, evolutionary, incremental approach.
+The second Kanban principle, ‘agree to pursue incremental, evolutionary change’, emphasizes that for successful implementation, there needs to be an agreement on a slow, gentle, evolutionary, incremental approach.
 Otherwise, there won’t be the right environment or management support for a Kanban initiative.

 Blocker